Multi-Dimensional Event Data in Graph Databases

 \subsection{Requirements for Analyzing Multi-Dimensional Event Data}

-An IS usually hosts multiple uniquely identifiable entities, e.g., credit applications and offers.
-For example, the BPIC'17 data (shown in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}) identifies four entities: credit applications (identified by \emph{Appl.}, events with $\mathit{Origin}=A$), credit offers (identified by \emph{oID} with $\mathit{Origin}=O$) with a 1:n relation to Applications, the Workflow (identified by \emph{Appl.} with $\mathit{Origin}=W$); and the actors working on the case (\emph{resource}) with a n:m relation to Application, Workflow, and Offers; Fig.~\ref{fig:event_data_models}(e) illustrates (part of) the data in a relational database (RDB).
+An Information System usually hosts multiple uniquely identifiable entities~\cite{DBLP:journals/tsc/LuNWF15}, e.g., credit applications and offers.
+For example, the BPIC'17 data (shown in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}) identifies four entities: credit applications (identified by \emph{Appl.}, events with $\mathit{Origin}=A$), credit offers (identified by \emph{oID} with $\mathit{Origin}=O$) with a 1:n relation to Applications, the Workflow (identified by \emph{Appl.} with $\mathit{Origin}=W$); and the actors working on the case (identified by \emph{Res.}) with an n:m relation to Application, Workflow, and Offers.